Hundred Rabbits: Uxn and Varvara

 Programs for Uxn work like video game ROMs and are written in an assembly language known as Uxntal, or TAL.
 The build of the Uxn desktop emulator distributed by Hundred Rabbits ships with several programs including tools for writing, sketching, and music creation.
 Additional programs have been developed by the Uxn community.

 Orca

 Orca is an experimental audio sequencer.
 Developed by Linvega, the project was initially created to suit their particular needs as a musician.
-Hundred Rabbits describes Orca as a two-dimensional esoteric programming language, synthesizer and live coding environment.
-It can be run on multiple platforms including Uxn and the web.

 Style and philosophy

 Hundred Rabbits creates games based on their experiences as seafarers.
 Their work has an emphasis on storytelling, particularly through illustrations created by Bell.

 Low technology

-Their video games are characteristically low-tech, which manifests in their use of colour and music.
+Their video games are low-tech, which manifests in their use of colour and music.
 Additionally, all their games require no internet-access as they run entirely offline.

 Their use of technology is informed by the limitations of living at sea.
 This has motivated their use of solar energy, small batteries and donated, second-hand hardware.
 Hundred Rabbits has argued that the technologies with the greatest longevity are those that rely on common, portable, low-technology.
 They believe building on simple virtual machines serves this criteria because they are easy to port to new devices.
 Hundred Rabbits also believes using open-source software is preferable for living within limits due to the availability of documentation and for how it enables individuals to troubleshoot and solve problems on their own.
 Linvega has said they have an appreciation of both minimalism and open-source software.

-Linvega describes efficiency in programming as "the least amount of transformation of state possible".
-They prefer to use low-level programming languages such as Forth in order to maximize their use of the limited computing resources they have available.
-In an article, Wired writer Tiffany Ng contrasted Linvega's philosophy of computing with that of Collapse OS, an operating system developed by Canadian programmer Virgil Dupras designed to run on scavenged hardware such that it may be useful following a societal collapse.
-Ng, who suggests that Collapse OS offers a pessimistic vision of the future, argues that Linvega's philosophy is more optimistic, in that low-level computing could help to prevent a societal collapse today.